Manuel Ellis’ family introduces ballot initiative to offer protections from police discrimination

-Monet Carter-Mixon’s 2-year-old pit bull is the only thing she has left of her brother, Manuel Ellis.

-Before Ellis was killed by Tacoma police on March 3, he had gifted Carter-Mixon the pit bull puppy that has now become part of her family.
+Before Manuel Ellis was killed by Tacoma police on March 3, he had gifted his sister Monet Carter-Mixon the pit bull puppy that has now become part of her family.

 She guards over the dog born from a stigmatized breed, protecting him from people who she believes unfairly fear him.
 She compares the stigma her dog faces to that faced by her brother, an unarmed Black man who died after an officer placed him in a chokehold.

-“The dog that my brother got me and Manny are so much alike,” Carter-Mixon said at a Wednesday press conference.
-“The symbol of that is kind of weird.”

 Just as she advocates for her dog, Carter-Mixon is also working to help ensure other families don’t lose their loved ones to law enforcement use of force.